 Dutton, C. L., A. L. Subalusky, E. J. Rosi, and D. M. Post.
 Subsidy overload: organic matter excretion by hippopotami causes downstream hypoxia and fish kills.
 In revision at Nature Communications.

 Schoelynck, J., A. L. Subalusky, E. Struyf, C. L. Dutton, P. Frings, D. Unzué-Belmonte, B. Van de Vijver, D. M. Post, D. Conley, E J. Rosi, P. Meire.
 Hippos (Hippopotamus amphibius): the animal silica pump.
-In review at Nature.
+To be re-submitted to Proceedings of the National Academy of Sciences.

 Okamoto, K. W., L. L. Bowman, S. B. Fey, C. T. Kremer, K. Scranton, F. W. Simon, A. L. Subalusky, P. E. Turner, D. A. Vasseur, D. J. Wieczynski, D. M. Post.
 Formalizing eco-evolutionary interactions.
 Invited for submission at Trends in Ecology and Evolution.